isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ``kea-dhcp4`` Name Generation for DDNS Update Requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each Name Change Request must of course include the fully qualified domain
+Each Name Change Request (NCR) must of course include the fully qualified domain
 name whose DNS entries are to be affected. ``kea-dhcp4`` can be configured
 to supply a portion or all of that name, based on what it receives
 from the client in the DHCPREQUEST.